mitmedialab/PRG-Group-Map/README.md

 ##### External Project Details

 If you have so much to say about a project that it will hurt the readability of the object passed to the `theme()` function, you can opt to define the project in a seperate file, and then [import](https://www.javascripttutorial.net/es-next/javascript-import/) the definition into the theme.

+> NOTE: The below file creation + boilerpalte steps will soon be turned into a command.

 1. Create a new file in `categories/themes/projects`
 2. Copy the following boilerplate into it: